Volodymyr Groysman: 2016 election and initial actions

 On 8 June Groysman stated that nearly 54 billion UAH had been allocated to the general fund of local budgets over five months, adding that this amount exceeded the figure for the same period by 17 billion UAH.
 By 9 December he stated that local budgets had increased by 60% (UAH 44 billion) compared to the previous year, and that during the reform period in Ukraine, 184 consolidated territorial communities were established.
 By 2017, UAH 9 billion was earmarked for decentralization reforms.

 On 19 October, Groysman claimed he had managed to halt the economic decline and initiate economic recovery, aiming to accelerate this growth.

 He considered judicial reform to be a key mechanism in combating corruption.
 On 13 December he announced that the Cabinet of Ministers of Ukraine had approved a healthcare reform concept and announced pay raises for healthcare workers.

 On 21 December 2016, the Verkhovna Rada approved the government-proposed 2017 State Budget with 274 votes from five factions: BPP, People’s Front, Lyashko's Radical Party, Revival, and People’s Will.
 Groysman described the budget as "people-centered," with provisions for major road repairs, support for the agricultural sector, and a 50% salary increase for teachers and a 30% increase for doctors.
 UAH 6 billion was allocated for medications, and the budget continued decentralization efforts.

 The budget projected a 3% GDP growth, doubling the minimum wage to UAH 3,200, and allocated nearly UAH 500 million to host the Eurovision Song Contest 2017 in Kyiv in May 2017.
 The government's plans included increasing income for Ukrainians, reducing the Pension Fund deficit, and encouraging economic recovery.
 The IMF praised the budget and expressed willingness to provide Ukraine with the next loan tranche to support ongoing reforms.

 In Q4 of 2016, Ukraine’s economic growth reached 4.7%.
-In March 2017, following a trade blockade with the Donetsk and Luhansk regions, Groysman announced the need to revise the 3% economic growth target.
+In March 2017, following a trade blockade with the occupied areas of the Donetsk and Luhansk regions, Groysman announced the need to revise the 3% economic growth target.